sortlist/jobs/README.md

-# Sortlist Challenges
+# Sortlist Challenges - Front-End

-[Sortlist](https://www.sortlist.com) is not just a beautiful interface, it’s a full experience with a deep integration from the user interface all the way to the servers we interact with.
-As Sortlist’s backbone, the development is crucial to every aspect of our web application and client apps rely heavily on it.

-That’s why we’re looking for a talented Full-Stack Engineer to join our highly motivated development team and help us build Sortlist inside out.
-As Mom used to say, beauty comes from within.
+Frontend Engineers are an essential part of [Sortlist](https://www.sortlist.com)’s Product Team ().
+Working closely with designers, we implement the user interface of our web app.
+We build libraries and abstractions to make our lives easier.
+We make the most of modern tools like AngularJS, ES6, and SASS, and we ensure our UIs work well on all screen sizes.
+Some of us specialize in CSS, some in frontend infrastructure, but all of us are JavaScript pros and full-stack engineers.

 ## The Yoda Agency challenge

-You are asked to write a web application that dynamically shows a list of agencies.
+You are asked to write a front-end web application that dynamically shows a list of agencies.
 Each agency has multiple properties: `agency.name`, `agency.description`, `agency.tags` and `agency.grade`.
 The grade of an agency will be `padawan`, `jedi` or `master`.

 The list should be filterable by the properties `name`, `tags` and ordered by their grades.
 You should alse be able to create an agency in the application.